rohitghatol/spring-boot-microservices/task-webservice/README.md

 This application provides the **task** related functionality and serves as one component.
 It defines the REST endpoints that are used to provide task functionality.

+This micro-service also provides an example of to call another OAuth2 protected service from within this service using OAuth2 client configuration.
+The OAuth2 bearer token that has been passed to the task service is propogated to the "comments" service to get the comments for the given task.

 ##Pre-requisites

 ### Projects that need to be started before